Relationship Not Religion!

 - Equip believers to let God transform them by his magnificent grace so that they truly reflect his image to the world around them.

 - Help people who do not know him at all, to be captured by his love.

-The free person in Christ and the rebellious will always look the same to those who labor under religious obligation, because both ignore the conventions that govern men and women.
+The free person in Christ and the rebellious will always look the same to those who labor under religious obligation because both ignore the conventions that manipulate men and women.
 But there is a major difference between the two.
 The rebel does it to serve himself and his passions, always harming others in the process and leaving a wake of anarchy behind him.
 The free person in Christ, however, does so because they no longer have a need to serve themselves.
 Having embraced God’s love at a far deeper level than any method of behavioral conformity will touch, they will guard that freedom even if it means others will misunderstand their pursuits.
 They reject the conventions of control not to please themselves, but Father Himself.